Asian Development Bank

 Get your copy of The Good Hegemon here

-SSEAC Stories Podcast: Addressing Environmental and Social Harm through Global Governance by University Bridge
+SSEAC Stories Podcast: Addressing Environmental and Social Harm through Global Governance by Chris

 As instruments of global governance, Multilateral Development Banks were created to lend developing states capital for economic growth and development that they could not access from private capital markets.
 Despite their positive aims, these international organisations have often come under fire and received harsh criticism for their lending practices on economic, political, environmental, and human rights grounds.
 In particular, the Banks have been the focus of attention for being unaccountable for their actions.